 As you can see, answering these four questions requires the whole product team to contribute to finding the right solutions and also includes stakeholders to contribute their expertise.

-Your role is crucial to drive good outcomes, but it is not to tell your team what to build.
+Your role is crucial to driving good outcomes, but it is not to tell your team what to build.

-Many companies want to strengthen the role of Product Management within the organisation.
+Many companies want to strengthen the role of product management within the organization.

-It has largely been recognised that stakeholders telling development teams what to build does not always lead to good outcomes.
+It has largely been recognized that stakeholders telling development teams what to build does not always lead to good outcomes.

 The agile literature does not define what the role of an agile PO is when it comes to making decisions about what to build.

-Introducing empowered teams takes support from the management as Product is elevated into a more senior position in this setup.
+Introducing empowered teams takes support from the management as the product is elevated into a more senior position in this setup.

 Communication with stakeholders is key, but even more important than telling is showing.